rackerlabs/technical-blog/_posts/2015-07-28-principles-for-a-successful-developer-workshop.md

 Put everyone on the same page by starting out with some slides on the basics of your pre-requisites.
 At the very least it will set a common terminology for the rest of the workshop.
 Do "hands up" surveys of the audience by asking them what they know about the technologies already and adjust emphasis accordingly.

-One of the best ways to know your audience as the workshop progresses is the sticky technique.
-TEASER SENTENCES Dana Bauer goes into more detail about it in LINK.
+One of the best ways to know your audience as the workshop progresses is the Sticky Notes technique.
+It's a great way for you to see how your audience is doing visually and for them to provide feedback.
+You can read more about it from Software Carpentry's ["What Are the Sticky Notes For?"](http://software-carpentry.org/workshops/operations.html#sign-in).

 ## <a name="share-your-content-first"></a>Share Your Content First